PyFPGA/pyfpga/doc/user_guide.md

 prj.set_top('TopName')
 ```

-> **NOTEs:**
+> **Notes:**
 > * For some Tools, the order could be a problem.
 If a complain about
-> something not Found is displayed, try to change the order.
+> something not found is displayed, try changing the order.
 > * For some Tools, the file extension could be a problem.
 If a file
-> seems unsupported, you can always use project options
+> seems unsupported, you can always use the project options
 > (see [Advanced usage](#advanced-usage)).
 > * A file with the tcl extension will be included with the `source`
 > command.
 It could be used to have a file with particular additional